 Wellesley, Massachusetts 02481

 Monday through Saturday: 9:00 am to 7:00 pm

 Lab Hours and Holiday Hours Vary

 The typical Transitional Year intern schedule is divided into 13 four-week blocks.
-Each TY intern is able to take up to four weeks of paid vacation per year.
+Each TY intern is scheduled to take four weeks of paid vacation per year.
 However, due to scheduling constraints vacation can only be taken one week at a time and not in two or three consecutive weeks.
-Also, there is no terminal vacation at the end of the academic year in June.

 The usual distribution of rotations is as follows:

 There are four medicine teams that comprise our medical teaching service.
 Each team is comprised of: